Home

 Maple Raspberry Scone Recipe

-This Maple Raspberry Scone Recipe is easy to make.
-The scones are light and not too sweet, and delicious to eat!
-Make sure no one is around until you serve them, or they may be devoured before you know it!
+These scones are quite simple to make ... and one word of caution ... make sure no one is around until you serve them, or they may be devoured before you know it!

 Ingredients